 Physiotherapy and Pilates can help with lower back and pelvic pain during pregnancy.
 We can advise on safe aerobic, strengthening and movement programs.

 Latest from our blog

 Pilates-based rehabilitation by a Physiotherapist in Downtown Toronto

-We have two programs of care, depending on the nature of your injury and condition.
-All sessions are one-on-one by either our Physiotherapist/Stott Pilates Rehabilitation Instructor and also our Senior Pilates Instructors.
+All sessions are one-on-one by our Physiotherapist, who is also a Stott Rehabilitation instructor.
 Treatments are not limited to Pilates-based exercise.
-We also treat using manual therapy: joint and soft tissue mobilizations; taping and pain management techniques.
-Your physiotherapist will advise you what treatment program is best for your injury/condition.
+We also treat using manual therapy; joint and soft tissue mobilizations; taping and pain management techniques.
+Your physiotherapist will advise you what treatment modalities are best for your injury/condition.

-Due to Covid-19 restrictions all physiotherapy treatments and follow-ups will be by delivered directly by your physiotherapist.
-There are no follow-up sessions with Pilates instructors.
-If you prefer virtual/video appointments, these consists of matwork, body-weight, yoga and Pilates exercises.
+All physiotherapy treatments and follow-ups will be by delivered directly by your physiotherapist.
+If you prefer virtual/video appointments, these consists of mat work, body-weight, yoga and pilates exercises.
 We can use equipment and props you have at home.
 It’s time to get creative!
 Therapeutic exercise is shown to be the most effective solution for acute and chronic pain.